-Lou Boudreau did it all in baseball – he played, managed, and broadcast.
-He was an excellent defensive shortstop and a punchy hitter.
-After one game in 1938 and 53 games in 1939, Boudreau became the Indians regular shortstop in 1940, hitting .295, driving in 101 runs, and leading the AL in fielding percentage for the first of ten consecutive seasons.
+Lou Boudreau did it all in baseball – he played, managed and broadcast.
+He was an excellent defensive shortstop and a gifted hitter.
+After one game in 1938 and 53 games in 1939, Boudreau became the Indians regular shortstop in 1940, hitting .295, driving in 101 runs and leading the AL in fielding percentage for the first of eight seasons.

-Few players (or managers) ever had a better season than Boudreau did in 1948.
-“That year, Lou Boudreau was the greatest shortstop and leader I have ever seen,” said Hall-of-Famer Bill McKechnie, a coach with the club.
-The Indians went 97-58, while Boudreau hit .355 with 106 rbi, a career-high 18 home runs, and struck out only 9 times in 560 at-bats.
+Few players or managers ever had a better season than Boudreau did in 1948.
+“That year, Lou Boudreau was the greatest shortstop and leader I have ever seen,” said Hall of Famer Bill McKechnie, a coach with the club.
+The Indians went 97-58 while Boudreau hit .355 with 106 RBI, a career-high 18 home runs, a .453 on-base percentage and struck out only nine times in 560 at-bats.

 Boudreau moved to the Red Sox for the 1951 season, and was a player manager for the club in 1952, his final season as a player.
 He managed the Sox for two more seasons, before taking over the Kansas City Athletics from 1955-57.